timfilzinger/idp-software.com/docs/capabilities/advanced-ai-capabilities/index.md

 # Advanced AI Capabilities

-> **Note**: This content is a first draft and needs revision by a human expert in advanced AI for document processing.

 Advanced AI capabilities represent the cutting-edge technologies that enhance document processing systems through sophisticated machine learning approaches, enabling more flexible, adaptable, and powerful document understanding with minimal supervision.

 ## Overview